microbiomedata/workflow_documentation/docs/chapters/overview.rst

 - Native installation
 - Containers

 TODO: The following ways to run the workflows have to be separate out from public release of the documentation.

 - Cori/NERSC
 - LANL enviroment
 - KBase (TODO: ?)

+The NMDC workflows are also available as a web application.
+NMDC EDGE takes an updated EDGE Bioinformatics framework and has only the NMDC workflows integrated in order to make these workflows accessible in a user-friendly interface.
+(A brief introduction to EDGE Bioinformatics is found in the EDGE ABCs.)
+NMDC EDGE is provided as a webservice especially for users who are not comfortable with running command line tools or without the computational resources to run the command line versions.

+The NMDC EDGE web application is available at: https://nmdc.edge-bioinformatics-test.org

 General Guidelines